MathiasGartner/TDVMC/README.md

 - config files are in JSON format
 - example config file can be found in directory `config/examples/`
 - there is also a README file `config/examples/README.md` with explanation for all the fields in the config
 - at the end of every simulation a file `AAfinish_tVMC.config` is generated in the simulation directory.
-This file contains the final parameters and can be used in a subsequent simulation (eg. for further imaginary time propagation if parameters are not converged, for real time propagation following an imaginary time propagation, for further real time simulations, ...).
+This file contains the final parameters and can be used in a subsequent simulation (eg. for further imaginary time propagation if parameters are not converged, for real time propagation following an imaginary time propagation, for continuing real time simulations, ...).

 ## The most advanced PhysicalSystem implemetations are

-- `InhContactBosons`: Bosons in 1D with contact interaction and external potential.
+- `InhContactBosons`: Bosons in 1D with contact interaction and an external potential.
 Periodic boundary conditions.
 Wavefunction has single particle and pair correlation parts
 - `BosonMixtureCluster`: Bosonic mixtures in 3D.
 Used for ground state optimization of few-body clusters.
-Piecewise defined wavefunction.
+Piecewise defined Jastrow wavefunction.
 - `Bosons1D`: Bosons in 1D with arbitrary interaction potential.
 Homogeneous system with periodic boundary conditions.
 Wavefunction has only pair correlations.
 - `Bosons1DMixture`: Bosonic mixtures in 1D with arbitrary interaction potential.
 Homogeneous system with periodic boundary conditions.
 Wavefunction has only pair correlations.